-The initial duration of EPAD LCS will be from April 2016 to December 2019, and extension of consent will be asked for prior to December 2019 assuming the EPAD LCS has funding to be maintained.
+The initial duration of EPAD LCS will be from April 2016 to June 2020, and extension of consent will be asked for prior to end of June 2020 assuming the EPAD LCS has funding to be maintained.
 Research participants will exit the EPAD LCS if:

-- They withdraw consent at any time during the study - They enter the EPAD PoC trial (after signing a separate ICF).
-To allow adequate modelling and run-in data, research participants have to be followed for at least 6 months in the EPAD LCS before potential recruitment into the EPAD PoC trial - They enter another clinical trial (continued participation in the parent cohort is expected)
+- They withdraw consent at any time during the study - They enter the EPAD PoC trial (after signing a separate ICF). - They enter another clinical trial (continued participation in the parent cohort is expected) - Safety reason or research participant not compliant with protocol procedures